DVF Sets NY Fashion Week Ablaze with Reimagined and New Sultry Animal Prints with Her Spring 2025 Odyssey Collection

 Photo: Courtesy of TOMS, Lucy Diavolo, News + Politics Editor, Teen Vogue

 Lucy Diavolo: If you’re talking about the transgender HHS memo, absolutely not.
 Under Obama, the LGBTQ community saw serious progress made at the federal level for the first time in history — it’s a low bar, but Obama (like many Democrats) changing his tune on marriage equality and standing up for trans kids in schools was unprecedented.
-Many of us believed a Trump presidency would undo much of that progress, and the HHS memo was the latest horrifying proof that the current administration is actively engaged in looking for ways to strip our community’s basic human rights.
+Many of us believed a Trump presidency would undo much of that progress, and the HHS memo was the latest horrifying proof that the current administration is actively engaged in looking for ways to strip our community’s fundamental human rights.

 Screen Shot 2018-11-06 at 3.04.03 AM